LaxarJS/laxar/docs/manuals/writing_widget_controllers.md

 <span class="output">{{ myString }}</span>
 ```

 ## Available Injections

-For both integration types the same basic set of injectable services or objects is available.
+For all integration types the same basic set of injectable services or objects is available.
 In case of AngularJS widgets it is of course possible to add more services to the list via standard dependency injection mechanisms.
 On the other hand the `$scope` is not available for plain widgets, but `axContext` should provide all the useful parts.
 But out of the box these are the injections provided by LaxarJS: